palestarstudios/frontline-blacksite/README.md

 **Frontline: Blacksite** is a class-based multiplayer FPS built around tight gunplay, expressive movement, and readable team roles.

 Matches are small, focused, and objective-driven.
-Yypically 6v6 with an emphasis on positioning, and teamwork rather than loadout complexity or ability spam.
+Typically 6v6 with an emphasis on positioning, and teamwork rather than loadout complexity or ability spam.
 There are no hero ultimates, no perk trees, and no choice paralysis: what matters is teamplay, tactics, and mechanics.

 The game takes inspiration from classic Valve-era shooters, combining:
 - The accessibility and clarity of Team Fortress–style class design
 - The precision and responsiveness of peak Counter-Strike gunplay
 - Smooth, momentum-driven movement inspired by Source-engine games

-All combat takes place in off-the-books conflict zones: *blacksites*.
-Where deniable forces clash over territory, objectives, and control.
+All combat takes place in off-the-books conflict zones: *blacksites*, where deniable forces clash over territory, objectives, and control.
 These fights aren’t public.
 They aren’t sanctioned.
 And they don’t leave witnesses.

 **Frontline: Blacksite** is designed to be played, learned, and mastered over time.
 Whether on official servers or community-run ones, without aggressive monetization or live-service pressure.
 The only cost to *you* should be the cost of entry.
 Everything else is purely optional and cosmetic.